sinegit/sinegit.github.io/README.md

 # SINE lab page

-This is repository for [SINE lab page](http://sinegit.github.io/).
+This is the repository for [SINE lab page](http://sinegit.github.io/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Workflow